 - 35% of employees intend to leave their job if they do not receive a pay raise within the next year

-As you can see, staff retention is a real concern for companies.
+As you can see, fitness employee retention is a real concern for companies.
 And that’s especially true for fitness centers.

-Gym staff also impacts the rest of your team, especially in organizations where the staff is very interconnected.
+One unhappy employee can impact the rest of your team, especially in organizations where the fitness staff are very interconnected.
 If an employee leaves because they feel wronged or disenfranchised about your company, it may inspire other people to leave, as well, creating a cascade effect for your brand.

 With all of this in mind, keeping your gym staff happy is crucial to ensure your company keeps running smoothly.
 Fortunately, there are ways to do this – you just have to know-how.

-If you want to reduce gym turnover rates, continue to provide excellent customer experience, and decrease the cost associated with continually finding, hiring, and onboarding new employees, follow these five tips:
+If you want to reduce your employee turnover rates in your personal training business, continue to provide excellent customer experience, and decrease the cost associated with continually finding, hiring, and onboarding new employees, follow these five tips:

 Complaints generally start as a whisper.
 If you don’t pay attention to the whisper, you’ll be forced to listen to the screams later.
 With this in mind, pay attention to employee feedback as soon as it is issued.
 Not only does this make your employees feel valued and heard, but it gives them some stake in the company.